A holistic review of applicants will take place under the following priority dates:

 Hiram College recognizes that standardized testing isn’t always an accurate measurement of a student’s academic abilities.
 Respectively, Hiram is committed to looking at the whole person.

 While students are encouraged to take the ACT or SAT and to submit their test scores as a part of their application, those with a 2.8 or higher GPA (those below a 2.8 need test scores) and a strong college preparatory curriculum history may waive this requirement.
-Exceptions include nursing students as well as those interested in applying for a Trustee Scholarship or Presidential Scholarship.
+Exceptions include nursing students, teacher licensure students, as well as those interested in applying for a Trustee Scholarship or Presidential Scholarship.
 For these students, ACT or SAT scores are required for eligibility consideration.
 Partnership programs such as the BA to MD (Northeast Ohio Medical University) and the BA to DDM (Dental Medicine with CWRU) require ACT scores for admission.
-Students seeking teacher licensure are encouraged to submit ACT or SAT scores.

 Study findings show that the most accurate predictor of future success is your daily classroom performance — your high school transcript — not your results on one standardized test.